buildkite/cli/README.md

 Use `bk` to interact with your Buildkite organization without leaving the terminal 🙌.

-> [!NOTE]
-> The `3.x` (default) branch is under current active development.
-If you'd like to use the most recent released version of the Buildkite CLI, please refer to the `main` [branch](https://github.com/buildkite/cli/tree/main) and [releases](https://github.com/buildkite/cli/releases) page for details and installation instructions.

 ## Installing

 `bk` is available as a downloadable binary from the [releases page](https://github.com/buildkite/cli/releases).